Europe shares sink on mounting worries over global growth

 By Blaise Robinson

-PARIS, Jan 14 European shares sank on Wednesday in big volumes, knocked down by worries over the pace of global growth that were fuelled by grim U.S. retail sales data and cuts to the World Bank's economic forecasts.
+PARIS, Jan 14 European shares sank on Wednesday, knocked down by worries over the pace of global growth fuelled by grim U.S. retail sales data and as the World Bank cut its forecast for growth.

-Shares in mining giants tumbled along with copper prices, down 6 percent as investors slashed their exposure to the industrial metal.

-Major oil producers also retreated on Wednesday, tracking a renewed drop in crude prices.
-Royal Dutch Shell shed 3.3 percent, BP fell 3.6 percent and Eni ended down 3 percent.
+Major oil producers also retreated on Wednesday, tracking a recent sharp drop in oil prices.
+Royal Dutch Shell was down 2.4 percent, BP down 3 percent and Eni down 1.8 percent.

-Although lower commodity prices should help support the economy in the long term and reduce input costs for companies in many sectors, investors fear the benefits of cheaper oil and metals will be offset by anaemic growth and potential deflation.
+Even though lower commodity prices should help support the economy in the long term and lower input costs for companies in many sectors, investors worry that the benefits of cheaper oil and metals will be offset by anaemic economies and the threat of deflation.

 "Inflation has basically disappeared in Europe, this is it.
 Prices are down in a lot of countries and salaries are going nowhere.
 There's a risk to see the drop in oil pushing the euro zone into deflation," said Daniel Larrouturou, deputy CEO of Paris-based Diamant Bleu Gestion.

-Shares briefly trimmed losses around midday after an adviser to Europe's top court said an ECB bond-buying programme was legal under some conditions, potentially smoothing the way for a widely anticipated QE package for the euro zone.
+Shares briefly trimmed losses around midday on Wednesday after an adviser to Europe's top court said an ECB bond-buying programme was legal under some conditions, potentially smoothing the way for a widely anticipated quantitative easing package for the euro zone.

-But stocks resumed their slide in afternoon trading, with the FTSEurofirst 300 index of top European shares ending 1.6 percent lower at 1,354.39 points.
-London's FTSE 100 , home to a number of major commodity players, dropped 2.4 percent.
+At 1522 GMT, the FTSEurofirst 300 index of top European shares was down 0.9 percent at 1,362.82 points.
+London's FTSE 100, home of a number of major commodity players, was down 2 percent.

-Trading was brisk, with volumes on the FTSE 100 about 35 percent above the benchmark's average daily volumes of the past 90 days.

-The World Bank lowered its global growth forecast for both 2015 and 2016 on Tuesday, citing disappointing economic prospects in the euro zone, Japan and some major emerging economies that would offset the benefit of lower oil prices.
+The World Bank on Tuesday lowered its global growth forecast for both 2015 and 2016 due to disappointing economic prospects in the euro zone, Japan and some major emerging economies that offset the benefit of lower oil prices.

 Adding to worries, data showed U.S. retail sales recorded their largest decline in 11 months in December as demand fell almost across the board, denting expectations for a sharp acceleration in consumer spending in the fourth quarter.